PX4/PX4-user_guide/en/ros/ros2_offboard_control.md

 }
 ```

-As the description suggests, the above code serves the purpose of sending `vehicle_command` messages with commands to the flight controller.
+As the description suggests, the above code serves the purpose of sending `VehicleCommand` messages with commands to the flight controller.

 ## Usage